DenzelBraithwaite/Vault-of-Knowledge/sql.md

 ### **Foreign Keys**

 A foreign key is a reference to another table's primary key.
 Foreign keys are used when we want to [join tables](#joining-tablestheory) together.
 For instance in a one-to-many relationship, the child will carry the foreign key of the parent table.
+By default, an auto-incrementing column will begin at 1.

 <br>